Forcing the Sale of Property I Co-Own

-If you and your co-owner cannot agree how to deal with the property, you can make an application to the court under The Trusts of Land and Appointment of Trustees Act 1996 (TOLATA), so that the court decides and makes appropriate orders.
+If you and your co-owner cannot agree how to deal with the property, you can make an application to the court under The Trusts of Land and Appointment of Trustees Act ("TOLATA"), so that the court decides what happens to the property and makes appropriate orders.

-Examples of the types of disputes that can arise are:
+Examples of the types of TOLATA disputes that can arise are:

 - how a matrimonial home should be owned;